top of page

 A little something about me: Catherine (Salvi) Coombs.

-As the founder of SLCC, I began my teaching career over 20 years ago in Japan as an ALT (Assistant Language Teacher) in a state secondary school.
-This opportunity enabled me to be immersed in Japanese culture, and to gain insight into a relatively unknown education system – an invaluable experience, which I carried with me later into my career when working, first as a teacher, then as a Counsellor, for an independent co-educational boarding school in the UK.
+As the founder of SLCC, I began my teaching career over 20 years ago in Japan as an ALT (Assistant Language Teacher).
+This opportunity enabled me to be immersed in Japanese culture, gaining insight into a relatively unknown society an invaluable experience, which I carried with me in both my personal and my professional life as a psychotherapist and sylvotherapist.

-I am an experienced Senior Accredited Psychotherapist/Counsellor, Counselling Supervisor,CYPT (Child & Young Peoples Therapist) & Specialist Teacher who is compassionate, warm and empathic by nature.
-I understand what it is like to be different e.g., isolated from social groups, having a busy brain, managing emotions and tirelessly on the go both as a parent and professional.
-I had to learn to understand my brain and learning style in order to live a full and happy life.
+I am an experienced Senior Accredited Psychotherapist/Counsellor, Counselling Supervisor,CYPT (Child & Young Peoples Therapist) Specialist Teacher and Sylvotherapist who is compassionate, warm and empathic by nature.
+I understand what it is like to be different e.g., isolated from social groups due to my dyslexia and having a busy brain, managing emotions and tirelessly on the go both as a parent and as a professional.
+I had to learn to slow down, understand my brain and define my learning style in order to live a full and happy life.

-The impact of CV-19 on the mental health of young people is becoming untenable.
 Over the years, through my programs, I have worked tirelessly to destigmatise mental health among adults and young people, normalising and encouraging them to acknowledge and take ownership of their own mental health needs.
-My approach is to use a combination of existential theory, person-centred, CBT (Cognitive Behavioural Therapy), DBT and psycho-educational approaches when working with young people.
+My approach is to use a combination of existential theory, person-centred, CBT (Cognitive Behavioural Therapy), DBT, Sylvotherapy and psycho-educational

 Losing a loved one whether it be sudden or through cancer has an enormous impact on family and friends.
 Living with cancer can bring many changes and difficult decisions especially when it comes to palliative care, end-of-life care.
 I can guide and support you through this very difficult process, with understanding and warmth.